aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.md

 * ```use_ocr```: If ```true```, the partitioner uses OCR to extract text from the PDF.
 It defaults to ```false```, where the partitioner attempts to directly extract the text from the underlying PDF in the bounding box.
 It currently uses Tesseract for extraction.
 * `extract_table_structure`: If `true`, the partitioner runs a separate table extraction model to extract cells from regions of the document identified as tables.
 * `extract_images`: If `true`, the partitioner crops each region identified as an image and attaches it to the associated `ImageElement`.
 This can later be fed into the `SummarizeImages` transform when used within Sycamore.
+* `selected_pages`: You can specify a page (like [11]) or a page range (like [25,30]) of your PDF to process.
+* `pages_per_call`: This is only available when using the Partition function in Sycamore.
+This option divides the processing of your document into batches of pages, and you specify the size of each batch.
+This is useful when running OCR on large documents.

 You can use multiple options at the same time like in the example below: